About us

 What does success look like?

-Creating superior breeding animals for farmers, measured against indices comprising traits that help to drive farmers’ productivity and sustainability.
+Genetic Gain: creating superior breeding animals for farmers, measured against indices comprising traits that help to drive farmers’ productivity and sustainability.

 Measures the genetic improvement we achieve in our porcine nucleus herds, which ultimately filters down to our customers’ farms.